 First outing for the Fret King JV signature, at the JHS Event - with Bob Henrit on drums,

 and the amazing Gav Coulson on bass...

 OK - we've gone a step further with the amps...

 The little 18 watt Marshall/Watkins design was one of my favourite amps of all time.

-We discussed ways in which it might be made even better, and after several prototypes came up with the Baby Beano head.
+I looked into/ discussed with designers ways in which it might be made even better, and after several prototypes came up with the Baby Beano head.
 We also discussed speaker configurations/ possibilities and eventually my favourite combination was a pair of 10" speakers plus a single 12".
 We tried all three speakers in a single cabinet - worked great!
-But now Steve is building 2 separate cabs., one for the 10's and one for the 12" - maybe even better!
+But even better in 2 separate cabs., one for the 10's and one for the 12".

 They come highly recommended - a certain Mr J Beck is using them in his Fender Combo's!